 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norwich is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norwich is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Norwich who work in sales jobs (10.59%), personal care services (10.39%), and office and administrative support (10.23%).

-In terms of college education, Norwich is nearly on par with the US average for all cities of 21.84%: 20.60% of adults 25 and older in Norwich have a bachelor's degree or advanced degree.
+The percentage of adults in Norwich who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Norwich have a bachelor's degree or advanced degree.

 The per capita income in Norwich in 2018 was $30,201, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
 This equates to an annual income of $120,804 for a family of four.
 However, Norwich contains both very wealthy and poor people as well.